The secrets to American greatness

 The benefits of catching the Mahogany Virus

-It was after hours, so once we were inside, we figured we were alone with the 78-foot-long, WWII-era watercraft.
-We were wrong.
-In one of the hangar's nooks, we happened upon a fellow named Jim Buchler.
+It was after hours when we entered the cavernous metal-roofed building in NOLA's warehouse district, so I figured my host and I would be alone with the 78-foot-long watercraft.
+I was wrong.
+In one of the hangar's alcoves, nestled among pallets and scaffolding, we happened upon a cheerful fellow named Jim.
 Jim was hard at work on one of his many ongoing projects: a total re-build of the original DC switchboard that controlled all of the electrical apparatus on the boat.
 He looked up and greeted us with a big smile, which I took as in invitation to exchange pleasantries.
 So I asked him a quick question about what he was up to.

 A lot, it turns out.

-For the next 55 minutes, Jim provided a deep download on the extraordinary passion project this boat had become for him and his fellow volunteers.
+For the next 55 minutes, Jim provided a deep download on the passion project this boat had become for him and his fellow volunteers.
 That’s right, volunteers.
-500 of them had been driving the resurrection of PT-305 over the past many months.
-And at that point, 40-50 were regularly showing up every Saturday, which Jim referred to as “our work day.”
+500 of them were driving the resurrection of PT-305.
+Most of the regulars came on Saturday, which Jim referred to as “our work day.”
 But Saturday clearly wasn’t the only work day, because this was a Wednesday, and here Jim was.
 Having finished his day job as an electrical engineer at 5 p.m., Jim had zipped over to the hangar to labor away.

-After-hours sessions were something he’d obviously been doing a lot of, because over the previous one and a half years (since October 2013), Jim had tallied a total of 3,800 hours working on the boat.
+After-hours sessions were something he’d obviously been doing a lot of, because over the previous eighteen months, Jim had tallied a total of 3,800 hours working on the boat.
 Unpaid.
 As a volunteer.
-I asked if I was hearing that number correctly — 3,800 — and he said, yes, they had to keep a log of hours worked, so the number was accurate.
+I asked if I was hearing that number correctly—3,800—and he said, yes.
+They had to keep a log of hours worked, so the number was accurate.

 Talk about unsung hero.
 Here he was, alone, unseen, tucked away with his work, doing his thing.
 Out of love.
 No press.
 No glory.
 Meticulously rebuilding a huge switchboard and other parts of the boat, by hand, so that it would be just as it was.
 Ensuring that this piece of history was literally ship-shape.